sjbennett123/polarlarp/content/current_writeups/bristle_bash/_index.md

 Uh, everybody is going to get there's going to be little taste or glasses for everyone.

 There's going to be A special song will have, we'll have a musical interlude.

+- [UNCOMMON] Ol' Drek Silverlode is the type of person you don’t leave unattended with your valuables, if you know what I mean.